cniruss0727/225-Team-Bien-MAC-cam/README.md

 # 225-Team-Bien-MAC-cam

+## Ultimate goals:
--**Ultimate goals**:  A live cam software  for Macalester that runs on computers, which integrates all kinds of filters, especially macalester-themed filters, and you can take pictures/record videos.
+A live cam software  for Macalester that runs on computers, which integrates all kinds of filters, especially macalester-themed filters, and you can take pictures/record videos.

--**Audience** for launch: Macalester Community.
+-## Audience for launch: Macalester Community.
 We will design some macalester-related filters which suit our community.

--**Risks**:
+## Risks:
 ##a.For more complex filters, we may struggle with processing the video fast enough to have a smooth user experience
 ##b.Some of the more complex filters might require better GPU to run smoothly
 ##c.The development of the painting function might be really time consuming.